MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 -- get id and name of the operator representing the entirety of the dataflow -- that a problematic operator comes from
 SELECT
-    mdo.id as id,
+    mdo.id AS id,
-    mdo.name as name
+    mdo.name AS name
 FROM
     mz_internal.mz_dataflow_addresses mda,
     -- source of operator names
     mz_internal.mz_dataflow_operators mdo,
     -- view containing operators representing entire dataflows (SELECT
-      mda.id as dataflow_operator,
+      mda.id AS dataflow_operator,
-      mda.address[1] as dataflow_address
+      mda.address[1] AS dataflow_address
     FROM
       mz_internal.mz_dataflow_addresses mda
     WHERE